natural/java2python/doc/features.md

     =    +=    -=    *=    /=    &=    |=    ^=    %=    <<=    >>=

 The bit shift right (`>>>`)and bit shift assign right (`>>>=`) operators are mapped to a function; if java2python detects code that uses either of these, it replaces the operator with that function and includes the function within the output.
-This behavior is controlled by the `modulePrologueHandlers` config item.
+This behavior is controlled by the `modulePrologueHandlers` config handler.

 #### Infix Operators